PLACEMENT SPRING, Summertime & FALL

 The main problem with keeping a tropical indoor Bonsai tree is that the intensity of light indoors is much lower than outside.
 Trees won’t die immediately when light intensity is too low, but growth will decrease, eventually weakening the plant.
 Hence, make sure to place your Bonsai at a bright spot, preferably directly in front of a window facing the south.

 Even when you have a window facing the south, chances are that the intensity of light is still too low.
 Artificial lighting can help, for example by using fluorescent lighting (with radiating growth-friendly spectra) or light-emitting diode lighting about 10 hours a day.

 Another issue with keeping a tropical Bonsai tree indoors is that the tree needs a relatively high humidity, much higher than the indoor conditions of one's house (especially when you use heating or air conditioning).
 You can raise humidity near your Bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
 What also helps is to circulate air from outside, by opening a window during the day.

 The most important rule is; never water on a routine.
 Ignore the label attached to your Bonsai tree which states you need to water every 'x'days.
 Instead, monitor your tree and only water when needed.
 Please read the watering and fertilizing pages for more detailed information.

-Tropical tree species need relatively high temperatures throughout the year, similar to the standard room temperature of the living room.
+Tropical tree species need relatively high temperatures throughout the year, similar to the standard room temperature of one's residing room.

-Subtropical Bonsai trees can withstand somewhat lower temperatures, and generally thrive when they enjoy a winter season with temperatures well below that within the standard room temperature.
+Subtropical Bonsai trees can withstand somewhat lower temperatures, and generally thrive when they enjoy a winter season with temperatures well below that from the standard room temperature.

 To summarize, make sure to select the right tree species and take into account the specific care guidelines for indoor trees, and you will do just fine!